Aixinjuluo/Aixinjuluo.github.io/index.md

   I am taking this class because I want to be an application or web developer in the future.
 Software Engineering is a good class for me so far to get into Software developing field.
 I hope I can gain some knowledge of frontend and backend.
 I can get familiar with the whole processing of developing the software application.
 Moreover, I want to know more about how to test codes or debug codes because I think this is also an important skill we need in the future career.

+### What do you agree with in the chapter?
+What do you find confusing or disagree with?
+Was there anything that you found interesting or surprising?

+  I agree that as a developer, we have to communicate on many levels.
+Communication is an important part of developing software.
+I think good programmers need to communicate well with their teams.
+They work with users and they need to know what users went from them and try to understand users' needs.
+They write code which communicates their intentions to a machine and documents their thinking for future generations of the developer.
+The author listed a few ways to help us be good at communicating with our team members or users.
+  I don't have any confusion.
+However, from the story of Stone Soup and Boiled Frogs, I think the soldiers are good liers at one level.
+They use three stone to swindle the ingredients from the villagers.
+  The interesting I found is the Broken Window Theory.
+"Don't Live with Broken Windows" every developer needs to keep it in mind.
+As a good developer, we know there is no perfect program or code, but we need to attempt to approach the perfect.
+"Don't leave 'broken windows' unrepaired.
+Fix each one as soon as it is discovered."
+This theory can be used everywhere.
+As a human being, Broken Windows are the shortcomings that we need to fix to be a better person.
+As a coding programmer, Broken Windows are the flaws in your code that might destroy the whole program.
+"Take some action to prevent further damage and to show that you are on top of the situation"

 ### Markdown